 6. Does it use a standard programming language or building system?

 Most programmable STEM kits use block-based coding languages that look similar to one another but aren’t compatible with other products.
-So, while children learn the same basic principles of logic from, for example, a Jimu Builder Bots as a Wonder Workshop Dash, their coding systems look different and aren’t compatible with each other.
+So, while children learn the same basic principles of logic from, for example, Jimu Builder Bots (opens in new tab) as with Wonder Workshop Dash, their coding systems look different and aren’t compatible with each other.

 The best STEM kits for older kids (or adults) use standard controller boards, usually Arduino or Raspberry Pi (opens in new tab).
 There are huge communities and plenty of programming support for both, which are what professional makers (opens in new tab)use.